croweman/elency-config/clients/node/README.md

 In your `retrieve` function you may want to perform asynchonous setup tasks etc.

-Once your `retrieve` function has been called the client will have the following functions available:
+Once your `retrieve` function has been called the client will have the following functions and propertiesavailable:

-### functions
+### functions and properties
  - `dispose`: A function that stops refreshing if enabled.
- - `appVersion`: A function that returns the `version` of the retrieved configuration.
+ - `appVersion`: A property that returns the `version` of the retrieved configuration.
- - `environment`: A function that returns the `environment` of the retrieved configuration.
+ - `environment`: A property that returns the `environment` of the retrieved configuration.
- - `configurationId`: A function that returns the `configurationId` of the retrieved configuration.
+ - `configurationId`: A property that returns the `configurationId` of the retrieved configuration.
  - `get`: A function that accepts a `key` argument and returns the value of the key or `undefined` if the key cannot be found.
  - `getAllKeys`: A function that returns all of the `keys` within the configuration.
  - `refresh`: A function that can be called to refresh the configuration.